 - park or wait in taxi ranks.
 Tow away zones apply to all taxi ranks.

 Traffic Regulation Orders

-The Council can only enforce a parking restriction if a valid Traffic Regulation Order (TRO) is in place.
-TRO's can be viewed under the TRO Library on the Traffic Penalty Tribunal's website via the link below.
+The council can only enforce a parking restriction if a valid Traffic Regulation Order (TRO) is in place.
+TRO's can be viewed under the TRO Library on the Traffic Penalty Tribunal's website.
 Please be aware that newly introduced TRO's may take a little time to appear within the library.